natzar/Stripe-Pad/README.md

 You can also customize the look and feel of the front-end as per your need.

+## Dependencies

+## Roadmap

+- Base template to show your products and settings configured in your config file
+- PHP API
+- Nodejs API

 ## Contributing

-We welcome any contributions to Stripe Pad.
+Any contributions to Stripe Pad are welcomed.
 If you have any ideas or suggestions for new features, please feel free to open an issue or submit a pull request.

 ## License